ConfusedVorlon/HSObserver/README.md

     }
 ```

 N.B.
-Remember that you have to activate your notification for it to work.
+Remember that you have to activate your observer for it to work.

 * either specify `activate:true` in the initialiser
 * or call myObserver.activate()`